-For more details about the Centre, visit the JNU website : https://jnu.ac.in/sss/gae
+For more details about the Centre, visit the JNU website: https://jnu.ac.in/sss/gae

 SI.
 No. Name of Centre Sub.
 Code & Sub.
-Code Number Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Group of Adult Education (GAE) Adult Education- GAEH (883) (a) Master Degree with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR (b) Two-year M.Phil. degree with at least 55% marks of a recognized University/Institution (with dissertation/seminar/Viva) is essential or one year M.Phil. with Adult Education/Cont inuing Education/Andr agogy/Non- Formal Education 46 55% marks with additional one year research experience of a recognized University/ Institution, and one publication and 55% marks or equivalent in Master's degree.
-Education Social Work 09 10 OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme should have a minimum of 75% Sociology 05 marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
-Political Science 02 In addition to (a) or (b) those candidates who have two years (full-time) work/professional experience in the area of NGO Indian Knowledge Systems 103 Hindu Studies 102 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
+Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Group of Adult Education (GAE) Adult Education- GAEH (883) (a) Master Degree with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+OR (b) Two-year M.Phil. degree with at least 55% Adult Education/Continuing Education/Andragogy/ Non-Formal Education 46 marks of a recognized University/Institution (with dissertation/seminar/Viva) is essential or one year Education 09 M.Phil. with 55% marks with additional one year research experience of a recognized University/ Social Work 10 Institution, and one publication and 55% marks of equivalent in Master's degree.
+OR A candidate seeking admission after a 4-year/8 semester bachelor's degree programme should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
+Desirable: In addition to (a) or (b) those candidates who have two years (full-time) work/professional experience in the area of NGO sector, development and social sectors governmental sector, main 'literacy studies' or work areas (such as basic literacy, adult literacy, consume literacy, legal literacy, environmental literacy, health literacy, media literacy, citizenship education) with research publication(s) comparable to M.Phil. standard are also eligible for the PhD programme.
+In this case such candidates must have obtained their Master's Degree with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+Institution, and one publication and 55% marks or equivalent in Master's degree Sociology 05 Anthropology 07 Political Science 02 grade on a point scale wherever the grading system is followed.
+Desirable: In addition to (a) or (b) those candidates who have two years (full-time) work/professional experience in the area of NGO sector, development and social sectors, governmental sector, main 'literacy studies' or work areas (such as basic literacy, adult literacy, consumer literacy, legal literacy, environmental literacy, health Economics / Rural Economics / Co- operation / Demography/ Development Planning/ Development Studies / Econometrics/ Applied Economics/Developme nt Eco./Business Economics 01 research publication(s) comparable to M.Phil. standard are also eligible for the PhD programme.
+In this case, such candidates must have obtained their Master's Degree with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+Relaxation to SC/ST/OBC (Non creamy lever)/PM/D/FMS or por the LICC Regulations 2022 Indian Knowledge System 103 Ayurveda Biology 105 Hindu Studies 102